Lush is lushtastic. Is fantastic and bombastic and

 over the bars $8!
 Woo!

+lets you play your own music has the right idea.
 Happy staff –> happy store –> sales.

 Working at Lush requires a lot of product knowledge.
 Staff